Staying Connected with Your Child

-When we recollect our children physically into our orbit, we must recollect them emotionally as well.
+As Gordon Neufeld, author of Hold On To Your Kids , says, when we recollect our children physically into our orbit, we must make sure we recollect them emotionally as well.

 Effective parenting is almost impossible until the positive connection with your child has been re-established, so think of this as preventive maintenance, before there’s a problem.
 How?

 1. Place a premium on relationships in your family.